 Many enterprise buyers will ask you to provide documentation around your security efforts.
 Be prepared to show any of the following:

-Audits - Trusted third party audits are a standard requirement for most enterprise customers.
+- Audits - Trusted 3rd-party audits are a standard requirement for most enterprise customers.

 Information Security Policy